Topic

 3.4.2 Extended control

-In some cases, the foreign service missions must carry out a more comprehensive control of the documents:
+In some cases, the foreign service missions must carry out a more comprehensive control of the documents: Cases where extended control should be carried out:

-4.1.
-Remarks relating to controls in the first-line service
+4.1 Submission comments relating to controls in the first-line service

-The control of persons and documents and assessments carried out by the first-line service are important to the other agencies in the immigration administration.
-They are particularly important to those who are to decide the case after the application has been received, either by the police, the foreign service mission, the UDI or UNE.
-It must therefore be clear from the remarks made by the first-line service in the case what type of controls have been carried out of persons and documents, and the result of this control.
-If the person and document have not been checked in cases where it follows from Chapter 3.3.1 and 3.4.1 that such control shall, as a rule, be carried out, it must be clearly stated in the forwarding letter that this has not been done, and the reason must also be given.
-If the applicant has not been required to submit his/her application in person at the foreign service mission, cf. Chapter 3.4.1, this must be clearly stated in the forwarding letter.
+The controls and assessments carried out by the first-line service are important for the other agencies in the immigration administration, particularly those that are to decide the case after the application has been received, either the police, the foreign service mission, the UDI or UNE.
+It must therefore be clear from the first-line service’s submission comments what type of controls have been carried out of persons and documents in the case, and the result of these measures.
+If no control of persons or documents has been carried out in cases where it follows from sections 3.3.1 and 3.4.1 that such control shall, as a rule, be carried out, it must be clearly stated in the administrative systems (ID clarification system) and submission comments that this has not been done, and the reason why.
+If the applicant has been exempt from submitting their application in person, cf. section 3.4.1, this must be clearly stated in the submission comments.

-Control pursuant to Chapters 3.3.1 and 3.4.1 (Minimum ID Control).
+4.1.1 Control pursuant to sections 3.3.1 and 3.4.1 (minimum control)

 The role of the police